wh-alice/mig_visualstudio/vs/modeling/how-to--use-transactions-to-update-the-model.md

 ---
-title: "How to: Use Transactions to Update the Model | hehe" ms.custom: "" ms.date: "10/20/2016"
+title: "How to: Use Transactions to Update the Model" ms.custom: "" ms.date: "10/21/2016"
 ms.prod: "visual-studio-tfs-dev14"
 ms.reviewer: ""
 ms.suite: ""